indrekots/indrekots.github.io/_posts/articles/2019-12-21-running-spring-boot-apps-as-graalvm-native-images.md

 ./my-application
 ```

+// example of hello world

+## What's supported and what doesn't work

 The inherent nature of JVM is that the runtime is dynamic.
-Applications can load new classes during runtime, classes that perhaps were not available during build time.
+Applications can load new classes at runtime, classes which perhaps were not available during compilation.
-We can reflectively access classes and execute methods that static analyzers cannot know about.
+We can reflectively access classes and execute methods unknown to static analyzers.
+Spring applications make heavy use of dynamic proxies for example.
+GraalVM native images need to know everything about the running application ahead of time.
+Thus, not all Java applications are suitable for native image generation.
-GraalVM native image does support reflection but we need to help it out a bit by supplying some metadata.
+GraalVM native image does support reflection but we need to give it a hand by supplying some metadata.

-## What's supported and what does not work
 -- table

 Problem with Spring Boot in containers, slow startup, high memory usage, high CPU usage.